Cook County Judge Jackie Portman-Brown reassigned after video shows her put child in holding cell

 Judge Portman-Brown could not be reached for comment Thursday.

-The Circuit Court's Executive Committee can discipline her internally or refer the incident to the Judicial Inquiry Board, where it make decisions on whether the judge stays on the bench.
+The Circuit Court's Executive Committee can discipline her internally or refer the incident to the Judicial Inquiry Board, where it makes decisions on whether the judge stays on the bench.

 Cook County Judge Jackie Portman-Brown reassigned after video shows her put child in holding cell